davidnodormir/WarehouseManagement/README.md

 A fundamental part of this project was understanding the needs of the business owner, who has no IT background, and translating them into a functional digital tool.
 For this reason, I built an initial version to gather feedback.

-    First Version: Due to some unclear initial requirements, I created a simple table to track general stock information.
+->First Version: Due to some unclear initial requirements, I created a simple table to track general stock information.
 This helped significantly in clarifying all the required fields needed to identify a product and its availability.

-    Second Version: After clarifying the requirements, I built the second version with the goal of creating a tool that could manage all warehouse stock operations in the simplest way possible.
+->Second Version: After clarifying the requirements, I built the second version with the goal of creating a tool that could manage all warehouse stock operations in the simplest way possible.

 # User Experience & Workflow